nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_CREATE.md

 }
 ```

 In my application, I want to display all properties and their value into the DOM.
-Let's image that this is a nurse's report to see a list of all active patients in a doctor's office.
+Let's imagine that we are building a nurse's report to see a list of all active patients in a doctor's office.

 > index.html